SMS Zara: Service history

 The keel for Zara was laid down on 1 August 1878 at the government shipyard in Pola.
 She was launched on 13 November 1879, after which STT delivered her engines.
-Zaras construction marked the first major use of domestically produced Bessemer steel by the Austro-Hungarian Navy.
+Zara's construction marked the first major use of domestically produced Bessemer steel by the Austro-Hungarian Navy.
 Initial sea trials were scheduled for 28 and 29 April 1881, but a severe storm delayed them until 6 May.
 On her speed trials, she reached an average speed of 14.12 kn, less than her designed speed of at least 15 kn.
 The naval engineer A. Waldvogel proposed replacing the bronze screw with a larger steel one to increase her speed, though during sea trials held between 14 and 24 November, she only reached an average of 14.02 kn with the new screw at full power.

 On 17 July 1882, Zara was commissioned into the Austro-Hungarian fleet.
 Upon entering service, Zara was found to have several significant defects; she rolled badly, was insufficiently ventilated, and her bow-mounted torpedo tube did not work as effectively as intended.
 She was also too slow for use as a reconnaissance vessel or a leader of a torpedo boat flotilla.
 As a result, she saw little active service.
 In September, Zara participated in a demonstration of the fleet's torpedo vessels for Kaiser Franz Joseph I in Pola.
 Franz Joseph came aboard Zara to observe a group of torpedo boats launch an attack against an old schooner.
 In 1885, the bow torpedo launcher was rebuilt, and in 1886 she was assigned to the torpedo training school.
 That year, a 47 mm Hotchkiss gun was installed on her bow.
 Four more 47 mm guns, of the quick-firing L/33 type, were added in 1887, with two on each broadside.